CBG vs. CBD: What Is the Difference?

 You should expect to see CBG as the star ingredient in more and more beauty and wellness products like facial oils and tinctures, but you can always find small amounts of CBG in any product that contains full-spectrum or broad-spectrum hemp extracts.
-Our GRO+ Advanced Gummies and GRO+ Advanced Hair Serum are packed with all the goodies naturally found in the hemp plant.
+VEGAMOUR's GRO+ Advanced Gummies and GRO+ Advanced Hair Serum are packed with all the goodies naturally found in the hemp plant.

 What Is CBD?